 - - The app we've had the most success with is "USB Camera Pro," available here.
 There is a free version that can be used to check if this setup will work.

-Not all phones support this, so your mileage may vary, as they say.
+Again, not all phones support this and we've only tested it with a Google Pixel XL (1), so your mileage may vary, as they say.
+We welcome comments.

 PXL THIS 29 celebrates its 29th year of creative filmmaking by everyone from kids to professionals.
 One of the most unique film festivals ever, PXL THIS has been attended by Oliver Stone, Daryl Hannah, Kim Fowley among many more.
 Pixelvision has even made it onto the big screen via Richard Linklater (Slacker), Michael Almereyda (Nadja, produced by David Lynch) and Craig Baldwin (Sonic Outlaws).
 The irresistible irony of the PXL 2000 is that the camera's ease-of-use and affordability, which entirely democratizes movie-making, has inspired the creation of some of the most visionary, avant and luminous film of our time.

 "If movies offer an escape from everyday life, Pixelvision is the Houdini of the film world." - SF Weekly